cloudmesh-community/fa18-523-81/project-report/report.md

-# Analysis of Global Commodity Statistics using PySpark and Watson Analytics
+# Analysis of Global Commodity Statistics using PySpark and Watson Analytics :hand: fa18-523-79, fa18-523-81, fa18-523-82

 ## Abstract: